🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Turn off vehicle headlights

-But sometimes, after getting an early start and driving with their lights on in the dark of those pre-dawn hours, a boater might return to the dock and forget to switch their headlights off.
-At facilities with multiple launching ramps, this makes loading and launching very difficult.
-If you or someone else forgets to turn off their headlights, they're going to blind the boaters who are still trying to back their boats in the water.
+But sometimes, after getting an early start and driving with their lights on in the dark of those pre-dawn hours, a boater might get to the dock and forget to switch their headlights off.

 Turn on trailer navigation lights